Suspected Islamists kill 22 with knives, machetes in eastern Congo | Law-Order

 Suspected Islamists kill 22 with knives, machetes in eastern Congo

-The attack comes more than three weeks after the government declared martial law in North Kivu and Ituri, two provinces bordering Uganda, in an attempt to stem worsening bloodshed.
-A fourth-month-old baby was found alive on the back of one of the victims, one of seven children from the same family believed to have been orphaned in the latest violence that hit a number of villages around 40 km (25 miles) east of Beni.
+Just over three weeks ago the government declared martial law in North Kivu and Ituri, two provinces bordering Uganda, in an attempt to stem worsening bloodshed.
+A four-month-old baby was found alive on the back of one of the victims, one of seven children from the same family believed to have been orphaned in the latest violence that hit a number of villages around 40 km (25 miles) east of Beni.

-The body of the children's mother has not yet been found.
-"They gave the baby to me to feed because she was crying," the woman's sister Kavira Mwisha said, holding the baby to her breast.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)